ladder/ladder/README.md

  # }
 ```

-You'll notice the #define method takes the place of setting Mongoid fields and ActiveTriples properties.
+The `#define` method takes the place of setting Mongoid fields and ActiveTriples properties.
 Definitions with literal values are localized by default.
-Definitions with a supplied :class_name argument will create a has-and-belongs-to-many (HABTM) relation:
+Definitions with a supplied `:class_name` argument will create a has-and-belongs-to-many (HABTM) relation:

 ```ruby
 class Person